SENG8081/SENG8081-S25-Team2/README.md

 ---

-### Data Documentation & Metadata
+## Data Documentation & Metadata

 A data dictionary was used to define each column, including its type and accepted values.
 Metadata offers data sources, cleaning rules, and transformation steps.
 This increases dataset transparency and allows consistent use by users and systems.

 ---

-### Sample Data Dictionary
+## Sample Data Dictionary

 - Column	Description	Example
 - show_id	Unique ID for the title	s1
 - type	Movie or TV Show	Movie
 - title	Title of the content	Stranger Things
-- director	Name of the director	Shawn Levy
+- Director	Name of the director: Shawn Levy
 - cast	Lead actors	Millie Bobby Brown
 - country	Production country	United States
 - release_year	Year in which the content was created	2019